Black arrow icon

 • You can resume your normal physical activity and sex when any bleeding and discomfort has settled.

-• If needed, you can take pain relief such as 400 mg of ibuprofen every 8 hours or 1 gram of paracetamol every 4 hours, or your usual period pain tablets.
+• If needed, you can take pain relief.
+For example, 400 mg of ibuprofen every 8 hours or 1 gram of paracetamol every 4 hours, or your usual period pain tablets.

 Symptoms to look out for after your procedure

-• Abdominal pain that does not go away, even after taking painkillers.
+• Abdominal (tummy) pain that does not go away, even after taking painkillers.

-• A temperature, smelly vaginal discharge, shivers and feeling generally unwell (these are all signs of an infection).
+• A high temperature, smelly vaginal discharge, shivers and feeling generally unwell.
+These are all signs of an infection.

-• If you experience any of these, seek advice from a health professional straight away.
-This could be your GP, a GP at a walk-in or urgent care centre, or go to your nearest Emergency Department (A&E).
+• If you experience any of these, seek urgent medical advice.
+This can be from your GP, a walk-in or urgent care centre GP, or your nearest Emergency Department (A&E).

 Possible risks

-The possible risks of a hysteroscopy and other investigations or treatments that might take place are:
+The possible risks of a hysteroscopy and other investigations or treatments that might take place include the following.

 • Pain during or after a hysteroscopy is usually mild and similar to period pain.
 Simple pain relief medications can help.
-On occasion, women may experience severe pain.
+Some women may experience severe pain.

 • Feeling or being sick or fainting can affect a small number of women.
-However, these symptoms usually settle quickly.
-Let your healthcare professional know if you are feeling unwell during or straight after the procedure.
+These symptoms usually settle quickly.
+Let us know if you are feeling unwell during, or straight after, the procedure.

-• Bleeding is usually very mild and is lighter than a period, settling within a few days.
+• Bleeding is usually mild, lighter than a period, and settles within a few days.
 We advise you to use pads (sanitary towels), not tampons.
-If the bleeding does not settle and gets worse, contact your GP or nearest emergency department (A&E).
+If the bleeding gets worse, contact your GP or nearest emergency department (A&E).

-• Infection is uncommon (1 in 400 women).
+• Infection is rare (1 in 400 women).
 It may appear as a smelly discharge, fever or severe pain in the tummy.
-If you develop any of these symptoms, contact your healthcare professional urgently.
+If you develop any of these symptoms, contact us urgently.

-• Failed/unsuccessful hysteroscopy occurs if it is not possible to pass the hysteroscope inside your uterus.
+• Failed or unsuccessful hysteroscopy occurs if it is not possible for us to pass the hysteroscope inside your uterus.
 Usually this happens when the cervix is tightly ‘closed’ or scarred.
-If this happens, your healthcare professional will discuss alternative options with you.
+If this happens, we will discuss alternative options with you.

 • Damage to the wall of the uterus (uterine perforation).
-Rarely, a small hole is accidentally made in the wall of the uterus.
-This could also cause damage to nearby tissues.
-This happens in fewer than 1 in 1000 diagnostic hysteroscopy procedures, but is slightly more common if someone has a polyp or fibroid removed at the same time.
+A small hole can accidentally be made in the wall of the uterus and can also cause damage to nearby tissues.
+This is rare.
+It happens in fewer than 1 in 1000 diagnostic hysteroscopy procedures, but is slightly more common if someone has a polyp or fibroid removed at the same time.
 It may mean that you have to stay in hospital overnight.
 Usually, nothing more needs to be done, but you may need a further operation to repair the hole.

 Contact information